-There are many factors to consider when planning a winter vacation, and the options can be mind boggling.
+There are many factors to consider when planning a winter vacation, and the options can be mind-boggling.
 Dates & duration of trip are some of the first things to think about, particularly if you're tied to school holidays or peak periods.
 Then there's location- there's 5 continents of ski and snowboard resorts to consider spread across the Northern and Southern Hemispheres!

 It's easy to avoid a lot of the decision making by returning to the same resort each year, but where's the fun in that?
-We spoke with snow travel expert and UK-based tour operator John Spooner to help international travelers understand some of the options.
+We spoke with snow travel expert and UK-based tour operator John Spooner to help international travellers understand some of the options.

 TF: Why should UK snowsports enthusiasts consider Canada over Europe?